 The board of directors forms a quorum when more than half of the members are present, unless the Articles require a larger representation.
-The opinion of the majority shall normally constitute the decision of the board.
-In the event of a tie, the chairman of the board of directors shall have the casting vote.
+The opinion of the majority normally constitutes the decision of the board.
+In the event of a tie, the chairman of the board of directors shall have the casting vote if so provided in the Articles.